[Time Travel in Kanagawa] Autumn Traditional Performing Arts 2023: Takigi Noh, Yamakita no Ohmineiri, Bunraku Puppet Theater

 Kyogen "Six Jizo" by Mansai Nomura (Kyogen performer, Izumi school)

-Noh play "Hokazo" by Yasuaki Konparu (Shite actor, Konparu school, 80th generation)
+Noh "The Dismissal Monk" Yasuaki Konparu (Shitekata, Konparu School, 80th generation)

 ・Website here

-The Oyama Fire Festival Takigi Noh is held for two days every year in early October at Oyama Afuri Shrine in Isehara City.
-This performing arts ritual, which is said to have originated from Oyama Noh about 300 years ago, is also designated as an important cultural property of Isehara City.
+The Oyama Fire Festival Takigi Noh is held over two days in early October every year at Oyama Afuri Shrine in Isehara City.
+This performing arts ritual, which is said to have originated from Oyama Noh, which was created around 300 years ago, is also designated as an Important Cultural Property of Isehara City.

-When a shrine maiden dressed in hakama offers a sacred fire to the Noh theater, which is surrounded by the nature of Mt.
-Daisen, bonfires light up the stage.
-With the lush greenery of the trees in the background, the atmosphere is set for the autumn seasonal feature of Mt.
+In the Noh theater, which is dominated by the nature of Mt.
+Daisen, a shrine maiden in hakama offers a sacred fire, and bonfires light up the stage.
+With the lush greenery of the trees in the background, the atmosphere is set, and preparations are complete for the autumnal spectacle of Mt.
 Daisen, the Fire Festival Takigi Noh.
-This year, the 42nd festival was held on October 3rd and 4th, and unfortunately it rained on the second day, but many people came on both days and were immersed in the mysterious world.
+This year, the 42nd year, the event was held on October 3rd and 4th, and unfortunately it rained on the second day, but many people came on both days to enjoy the mysterious and profound world.

 Venue: Oyama Afuri Shrine Noh Theater (355 Oyama, Isehara City, Kanagawa Prefecture)